Handling events with React elements is very similar to handling events on DOM elements. There are some syntax differences:

 }

-keyword should represent the component that owns the method.
+For methods in React, the this keyword should represent the component that owns the method.

 That is why you should use arrow functions.
-With arrow functions, this
+With arrow functions, this will always represent the object that defined the arrow function.

 class Changecolor extends React.Component {